Skip to main content

 Initial setup

-While building the team, you will describe each position you have.
+While building the team, you will describe each position.
 Each team member must have clear expectations, responsibilities, and outcomes.
-The more actionable the description, the better because it is easy for you to assess candidates to meet expectations and develop team members’ skills for the future.
+The more actionable the description, the better, as it will be easy for you to assess candidates to meet expectations and develop team members’ skills for the future.

-Each skill has a short description and a list of books, articles, and videos to become familiar with the topic.
+Each skill has a short description and a list of books, articles, and videos that can help team members familiarize themselves with the topic.
+This comprehensive skill development strategy ensures continuous learning and growth within the design team.

 Evaluation